Samir1919/Flutter-Practice/README.md

-This is my personal flutter practise file
+This is my personal flutter practice file

 # If you want to learn flutter please visit
 #  https://flutter.dev/docs/cookbook